ZRaup/Zachary-Raup/MySQL_port.md

-## Understanding the Dognition database with MySQL
+## Insights into Dog Behavior: Analyzing Dognition Data with MySQL
 ###### By: Zachary Raup

 ```python